Ecotourism in PCB

 These coastal plants build and anchor the sand dunes, so please don’t pick them!
 The roots and stems of sea oats and other native coastal plants trap wind-blown sand.
 As the sand piles up around the plants, new roots develop on the recently buried stems while new stems emerge from the sand’s surface.
 This traps even more sand and the sand dune builds.

 Nature in the form of trees and animals is a necessary ingredient for human happiness.
 There are over 1,200 species of plants native to Bay County.
-Here are a few of the more common ones you might see:
+The following are a few of the more common ones you might see in Panama City Beach:

 Trees: Live Oak, Southern Magnolia, Sabal Palm